midhunkalarikkal/FullDomain/Notes/Nodejs.md

 It can handle multiple socket descriptors at once efficiently.

 `Epoll and Libuv`
-Epoll communicates with libuv, which monitors I/O events in its poll phase.
+epoll is a scalable I/O event notification mechanism used by Linux. libuv uses epoll (on Linux) in its poll phase to efficiently monitor file descriptors for I/O readiness.
-When an event occurs, libuv sends a callback to the event loop.
+When an I/O event is detected (e.g., socket ready to read), epoll notifies libuv. libuv then queues the corresponding callback.
+The Node.js Event Loop picks up the callback and pushes it to the call stack for execution.
-The event loop processes it, and the code runs using the V8 engine.
+The code is then executed by the V8 JavaScript engine.
-The epoll mechanism in Linux internally uses a red-black tree and a linked list as its primary data structures to manage and monitor file descriptors
+Internally, epoll uses a red-black tree to manage registered file descriptors and a linked list to track ready events.

 `Like epoll in linux in windows it have i/o completion port iocp`

 ## `Server creation` ##
 =======================